"I am glad that taking part in a trial might help others on their own cancer journey.”

 You have a 2 in 3 chance of having AMG 319.

 You start taking the AMG 319 or the dummy drug 20 to 29 days before you have your surgery.
-You take 4 capsules every day.
+Both are capsules you take every day.
+Your doctor will tell how many.
 You will be given a diary card so you can write down when you take the drug and any problems you may have.

 The doctors need to test a sample of your cancer (a